Regression Slope: Confidence Interval

 Solution

 The correct answer is (C).
-Use the following four-step approach to construct a confidence interval.
+Use the following five-step approach to construct a confidence interval.

-• Find standard deviation or standard error.
+- Find the standard error.
 The standard error is given in the regression output.
 It is 0.24.

 α = 1 - (confidence level / 100)